dcenturiao/dcenturiao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi there! 👋 test
+Hi there! 👋

 I am a Ph.D.
-Candidate (Graduate Research Assistant) in Chemical Engineering at [West Virginia University](https://www.wvu.edu/), and a member of the [CODES Research Group](https://fernandolima.faculty.wvu.edu/).
+Student (Graduate Research Assistant) in Chemical Engineering at [West Virginia University](https://www.wvu.edu/), and a member of the [CODES Research Group](https://fernandolima.faculty.wvu.edu/).
 In addition, I hold both a M.Sc. and B.Sc. degrees also in Chemical Engineering.

 Throughout my career, I have developed algorithms and methods to efficiently solve problems related to [Process Systems Engineering (PSE)](https://www.sciencedirect.com/science/article/pii/S0098135421000302), giving me experience in: